cursebreakers/crypto-bro/README.md

 4. API Key                    (Base64 encoded, 256-bit)
 5. Password                   (16-characters)
 6. Password                   (32-characters)
-7. Username                   (Randomly generated)
+7. Username                   (Word list generated)

 q.
 Quit

 ---

-## Sub menu
+## Submenu

-The sub menu will open once a key is generated.
-This displays four options:
+The submenu will open once a key is generated, whether from the main menu or quick start.

+The submenu displays four options:

 **Copy to clipboard**